 Greetings NC State Faculty!

-I’m Roy Baroff (Certified Organizational Ombudsman Practitioner®), your NC State Faculty Ombuds.
-I have 30+ years experience in the dispute resolution field as a mediator and attorney and four years serving as the faculty ombuds.
+I’m Roy Baroff (Certified Organizational Ombuds Practitioner®), your NC State Faculty Ombuds.
+I have 30 years experience in the conflict resolution field as a mediator and attorney and 4+ years serving as the faculty ombuds.
 I’ve now met and talked with faculty members from across the university and I’m delighted to bring this experience to the Faculty Ombuds Office.
 For detailed information – Meet the Ombuds.